Use Chocolatey w/Proxy Server

 $env:chocolateyProxyLocation

-(if it is a domain account, ensure you have the appropriate domain prefix for the account, e.g.AD\UserName
+(if using a domain account, ensure you have the appropriate domain prefix for the account, e.g.AD\UserName

 orUserName